qgis/QGIS-Documentation/source/plugins/plugins_georeferencer.rst

 Configure the georeferencer
 ---------------------------

 *  You can define if you want to show GCP coordiniates and/or IDs.
 *  As residual units pixels and map units can be chosen.
 *  For the PDF report a left and right margin can be defined and you can also set the paper size for the PDF map.
-*  Finally you can activate to |checkbox| show georeferencer window docked.
+*  Finally you can activate to |checkbox| :guilabel:`show georeferencer window docked`.

 .. _`georeferencer_running`:

 Running the transformation
 --------------------------

-After all GCPs have been collected and all transformation settings are defined, just press the button |mActionStartGeoref| :guilabel:`Start georeferencing` to create the new georeferenced raster.
+After all GCPs have been collected and all transformation settings are defined, just press the button |mActionStartGeoref| :sup:`Start georeferencing` to create the new georeferenced raster.